-It’s often hard to know how much meat you need to serve when you have people round for dinner.
+It’s often hard to know how much meat to serve when you have people round for dinner.
 Whether it’s for 6 people or 60, here are a few things to consider:

 - If you’re serving individual meat items, e.g. steaks or chicken breasts, portions are fairly straightforward – one per person or maybe two for hungry eaters.